FAQ

 Solutions containing chlorides (e.g. sodium chloride, calcium chloride, magnesium chloride) are hygroscopic in nature, meaning that they attract water molecules that can promote corrosion.

 Calcium chloride and magnesium chloride attract more water than sodium chloride, making them more corrosive in their natural state.
 Corrosion inhibitors can be added to chloride brines to limit their corrosive effects.
-Road Guard Plus™ is an inhibited calcium chloride, containing a highly effective organic corrosion inhibitor.
+Road Guard Eco-Plus/Road Guard Plus™ is an inhibited calcium chloride, containing a highly effective organic corrosion inhibitor.
 Lab tests have shown that inhibited calcium chloride is up to 84% less corrosive than traditional rock salt (sodium chloride).

 Another factor to consider is that increasing freeze-thaw cycles can result in increased corrosion risk unrelated to what chloride is used.
 Driving outside in -10°C temperatures and parking in a heated garage overnight allows snow and ice to melt, exposing vehicles to moisture and corrosion opportunities.
 In cases such as this, a corrosion inhibitor is particularly important.